mozilla/pkipolicy/rootstore/policy.md

 ### 1.1 Scope ###

-This policy applies, as appropriate, to certificates matching any of the following (and the CA operators that control or issue them):
+This policy applies, as appropriate, to certificates matching any of the following (and to the CA operators* that control or issue them):

-1. CA certificates included in, or under consideration for inclusion in, the Mozilla root store.
+1. CA certificates included in, or under consideration for inclusion in, the Mozilla root store;

-2. Intermediate certificates that have at least one valid, unrevoked chain up to such a CA certificate and that are technically capable of issuing working server or email certificates.
+2.  intermediate certificates that have at least one valid, unrevoked chain up to such a CA certificate and that are technically capable of issuing working server or email certificates.
 Intermediate certificates that are not considered to be technically capable will contain either: